jsantell/go-githubstream/README.md

 go-githubstream
 ===============

-Fetch commits from a GitHub repository periodically
+Fetch commits from a GitHub repository periodically.